Twitter - A Bear, Not A Bird

 Conclusion

 Altogether, the data makes me concerned in both the long and short term.
 In the short term, in the event of any correction, Twitter is not a name you want to hold when people start taking risk off the table.
 When the market corrected in early 2016, TWTR plunged over 30%.
 Long term, the growth in users is simply not there to grow revenue with declining ad prices.
 Increased expenses to screen and monitor users seem inevitable and will only be a drag on operating profits.
-Compound these with a CEO serving only half his time with Twitter and the other half with Square, I wouldn’t be an investor who stays in this stock.
+Compound these with a CEO serving only half his time with Twitter and the other half with Square (SQ), I wouldn’t be an investor who stays in this stock.
 The company will report Q3 earnings on October 26tth and you should be keeping a close eye on user growth if you are still holding this name.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.